IOC president tells FIFA it's time to clean up its act

 "These proceedings will now take their due course but Switzerland strongly condemns any form of corruption.

-"FIFA has a credibility problem but yesterday will go down as a good day in FIFA's history if the organization uses it to finally put its house in order.
+"FIFA has a credibility problem but yesterday will go down as a good day in FIFA's history if the organisation uses it to finally put its house in order.

 "Football and young people need role models and FIFA is not fulfilling that role at the present time."